Khwaja Usman: Arrival in Bengal

 Man Singh I later became the Subahdar of Bengal and attempted to weaken the influence of the Pashtuns.
-He killed Khwaja Sulayman in Orissa, and so the leadership of the Eastern Afghan Confederates passed on to Khwaja Usman.
-Usman managed to make a deal with Singh that he would leave Orissa if he can have jagirs in Fatehabad in Bengal.
-Initially, Singh agreed which caused Usman, his three brothers and other Pashtuns to start migrating to Bengal.
+He gave Usman and Khwaja Sulaiman jagirs in Fatehabad in Bengal, thinking it would get them out of Orissa.
+Usman, his three brothers, and other Pashtuns started off for Bengal.
 After Singh realised the rising influence of rebels in Bengal due to Isa Khan's resistance against the Mughals, Singh cancelled the jagirs in order to stop more Pashtuns from migrating to Bengal.
-This cancellation angered Usman leading to his invasion of South Bengal and capture of the fort in Satgaon.
-In 1593, Usman then continued east to Bhusna where he defeated Chand ibn Kedar Rai on 11 February.
+This cancellation angered Usman, leading to his invasion of South Bengal and capture of the fort in Satgaon.
+In 1593, Usman then continued east to Bhusna, where he defeated Chand ibn Kedar Rai on 11 February.
 Here, he formed an alliance with Isa Khan of Bhati, the leader of what was to become the Baro-Bhuyans.
-It is said that Usman also took shelter in Goyghor, South Sylhet as he was hiding from Man Singh I though this is unlikely as Usman entered Uhar much later.
+It is said that Usman also took shelter in Goyghor, South Sylhet, as he was hiding from Man Singh I, though this is unlikely as Usman entered Uhar much later.

 Rule in Bokainagar

 Working alongside Isa Khan, Usman was able to gain control of Greater Mymensingh with his capital at Bokainagar.
 For a short period of time, the Eastern Afghan Confederates regained North Orissa too.
 After the death of Emperor Akbar in 1605, Usman was able to rebuild and develop Bokainagar Fort into a powerful military base consisting of 20,000 soldiers.
 Usman also established two other forts in Hasanpur and Yarasindur and took advantage of the Brahmaputra River to separate himself from the Mughal territory in the west.
 He employed the Om brothers, a Hindu family from Khaliajuri, who assisted him in his missions.

 In 1596, Usman defeated Chand Rai of Sripur.
-He crossed the Brahmaputra in winter 1607 where he defeated the Mughal thanadars of Alapsingh, Sajawal Khan and Baz Bahadur Qalmaq.
-Sajawal was killed and Qalmaq fled to Bhawal.
-This news came to Man Singh I in one day who immediately set off from Jahangirnagar to battle Usman on the banks of the Banar River.
-Many of Usman's weapons and resources were looted in this battle as well as the deaths of many Afghans.
-After the death of Isa Khan, his son, Musa Khan rose to power.
+He crossed the Brahmaputra in winter 1607, where he defeated the Mughal thanadars of Alapsingh, Sajawal Khan, and Baz Bahadur Qalmaq.
+Sajawal was killed, and Qalmaq fled to Bhawal.
+This news came to Man Singh I, who immediately set off from Dacca, and a day later battled Usman on the banks of the Banar River.
+Many of Usman's weapons and resources were looted in this battle, as well as the deaths of many Afghans.
+After the death of Isa Khan, his son, Musa Khan, rose to power.
 The plans of the insurgents were to launch an attack on the Mughal Empire and attempt to free Musa Khan and once again liberate Bhati.